 Victor Lofgreen, PhD has over 30 years of experience and education in the fields of Corrections and Community Development.
 He is a prison and jail consultant who conducts cases analysis and develops reports to support litigation on prison and jail issues.
 Experience - Dr. Lofgreen has served as the CEO of a State Adult Correctional Institution and the Division Chief of a State Planning Agency for Corrections.
 He has authored numerous professional papers and articles on topics within his area of expertise as well as Agency Policy and Procedure Manuals and training materials.
 Litigation Support - Dr. Lofgreen's expertise is in Jail and Prison Policy and Procedures related to the standard of care for inmates by local, State, and Federal correctional agencies.
 His services are available to counsel representing plaintiff and defendant and include case review, case study and data analysis, report of Expert Opinion based on the evidence included in the case study, deposition, and trial testimony as needed.
 Areas of Expertise:

-Through Dr. Fred's workshop, participants will begin to learn advanced virtual communication skills to start or enhance telehealth work.
-Participants will explore the four crucial considerations necessary to be successful in virtual care delivery.
-Participants will learn the ideal equipment and software for virtual communication.
-Essential factors of presentation to the client will be examined.
-Elements of developing the optimal relationship with patients will also be discussed.
+Through Dr. Fred's workshop, participants learn advanced virtual communication skills to start or enhance telehealth work.
+Participants explore the four crucial considerations necessary for success in virtual care delivery.
+Participants learn the ideal equipment and software for virtual communication.
+Essential factors of presentation are examined, along with necessary elements for developing optimal relationships with patients / clients.

 Dr. Fred has over 25 years of diverse clinical experience including telepsychiatry, locum tenens, private practice (treated over 20,000 outpatients and admitted over 10,000 patients to hospitals), correctional healthcare (Folsom and Pelican Bay State Prisons) and nursing homes.

 Over the past two decades, Dr. Fred has been intensely involved in the world of online communication.
-About 15 years ago, he became especially engaged when online mental health services expanded.
+In 2004, he became especially engaged when online mental health services expanded.
 Since then, he has committed to optimizing this virtual format.